 The Battle Of Stamford Bridge #2

-History buffs among you may be aware that the original Battle of Stamford Bridge took place on the September 25th 1066, not long before the Battle of Hastings.
+History buffs among you may be aware that the original Battle of Stamford Bridge took place on September 25th 1066, not long before the Battle of Hastings.
 It was a particularly bloody battle, with the leaders of both the invading Viking army and the English defenders both losing their lives.

 That particular Stamford Bridge is in the East Riding of Yorkshire, whereas the second coming of the battle took place on Sunday some 200 miles south in West London.
 Despite the best efforts of Moises Caicedo, nobody actually died; although football almost did during a first half in which several players overdid the intensity, and referee Anthony Taylor lost temporary control.